 Learn Vietnamese with Viet Noi Language School

-Learning a new language opens your mind, and it opens you to the possibility of getting to know new people with different perspectives.
+Learning a new language opens your mind and lets you get to know new people with different perspectives.

-You don’t need to be a fluent Vietnamese speaker to start to see the benefits.
-If you make an effort to speak just a few words of Vietnamese, your conversation partners will also double up their efforts to make themselves understood in English.
+You needn’t be fluent in Vietnamese to start seeing the benefits.
+If you try to speak just a few words of Vietnamese, your conversation partners will double up their efforts to make themselves understood in English.

 Our lessons aren’t an academic pursuit.
-If you’re to dive very deep into Vietnamese alphabets, grammar, or calligraphy, a different language school may be a better fit for you.
+If you dive deeply into the Vietnamese alphabet, grammar, or calligraphy, a different language school may be better for you.

 Of course, there is a place for grammar in the lessons at Viet Noi, but grammar isn’t a goal in itself.
-We’ll cover it as far as it helps you to speak more fluently, faster.
+We’ll cover it as far as it helps you to speak more fluently and faster.

 Our Vietnamese classes